7 Hidden Costs of Budget Airlines

 Hidden Costs of Low-cost Airlines

 Luggage is the major factor that adds up to your flying costs as the permitted baggage allowances have fallen drastically in recent years.
-Many airlines have started restricting hand luggage to a small bag and you have to pay for even carry-ons.
-Low-cost carriers mostly charge for checked bags and sometimes even for carry-ons.
+Many airlines have started restricting hand luggage to small bags and you have to pay for even carry-ons.
+Low-cost carriers mostly charge for checked bags and sometimes even carry-ons.
 If your baggage is even slightly over the permitted allowance, you end up paying exorbitant charges for it.
 The additional costs may be quite significant, in case you are traveling with heavy bags.
 When comparing fares, don’t forget to check the baggage weight and size restrictions as these fees vary widely amongst airlines.

 2).
 Meals and Beverages

 One of the most common traps is the extras that you are tempted to buy during flights.
 You end up spending a few hours reaching the airport and clearing all the formalities.
 Meals and beverages are things that you might need on the flights.
 Such services are normally included when you fly traditional airlines.
 But, these freebies aren’t available on low-cost airlines.
 To satisfy your hunger pangs, you are forced to buy expensive & crappy food and drinks during flights.
 You have the option to eat something at the airport before you board the plane.
 It may still be expensive, but at least the quality would be much better.
 Or you can pack something from home to eat during your journey.
 Finish your drinks before security, or they will be confiscated there.